Richard Taylor (British politician)

-Richard Thomas Taylor, MBE, FRCP (born 7 July 1934) is an English medical doctor and politician.
+Richard Thomas Taylor (7 July 1934 – 26 June 2024) was an English medical doctor and politician.
 He served as an independent Member of Parliament for Wyre Forest between 2001 and 2010.
 He was co-leader of the National Health Action Party.

 Background and education

+Taylor was born on 7 July 1934.
 The son of Thomas Taylor and his wife Mabel Hickley, Taylor was educated at The Leys School in Cambridge.
 Taylor went to Clare College, Cambridge, and the former Westminster Medical School, now part of the Imperial College School of Medicine.